Configuration

 └── psf_model_poly-coherent_euclid_200stars_n_cycle1.*

-To evaluate metrics and generate plots for each trained model, include the corresponding configuration files:
+To evaluate metrics and generate plots after each training run, include metrics and plotting tasks in

 config/